 The most common FR fibers used in protective clothing are modacrylics and aramids.
 These fibers provide excellent protection against flames and heat.
 The higher the performance level of the fiber, the lower the weight you need to achieve a certain level of protection.
 And as a wearer, we generally prefer lightweight clothing because it’s much more breathable and thus comfortable than heavier clothing.

-FR treated fabrics are based on cotton, blended with with polyester, para-aramid or polyamide.
+FR treated fabrics are based on cotton, blended with polyester, para-aramid or polyamide.
 These fabrics get their FR property from the chemical treatment that is applied to the fabric.
 This chemical treatment is executed in such a way that it fully penetrates the fiber and as such is bonded throughout the entire fabric.
 As a result of this treatment, the fabric becomes flame retardant and keeps this property during the lifetime of the garment.

 What to choose when?